Linear Arboreal Categories: Linear arboreal categories

+In this section, we construct a linear arboreal subcategory $\Cl$ from any arboreal category $\CC$ which satisfies the linearisability condition.
+The linear arboreal subcategory $\Cl$ is related to $\CC$ via a right adjoint to the inclusion functor $I\colon \Cl \rightarrow \CC$.
+Using this adjunction, we can derive linear variants of many of the corresponding constructions in $\CC$.

+To define the linearisability condition, we simply strengthen to notion of connectedness in Axiom~(\ref{ax:path-category-connected}) of Definition~\ref{def:path-category} to the usual categorical notion. \begin{definition} An object $X \in \CC$ is \emph{strongly connected} if every morphism $X \rightarrow \bigsqcup_{i \in I} P_i$, where $\{P_i\}$ is a family of paths, factors through a unique coproduct injection $P_j \rightarrow \bigsqcup_{i \in I} P_i$. \end{definition} The following condition, which we can define for any path category, is sufficient to guarantee that an arboreal category $\CC$ contains a linear arboreal subcategory $\Cl$. \begin{definition} A path category is \emph{linearisable} if every non-initial path $P \in \CC$ is strongly connected. \end{definition} The linearisability condition is independent from the axioms of a path category.

-Intuitively, an arboreal category is a path category where every object $X$ is determined by the poset $\BP X$.
-Analogously, a linear arboreal category is a path category where every object $X$ is determined by the maximal elements of the poset $\BP X$.
-This intuition is captured by the following series of definitions. \begin{definition} A path embedding $m\colon P \embeds X$ is \textit{maximal} if $P$ is not initial and for all $n\colon P' \embeds X$ such that $m \trianglelefteq n$, we have that $m \sim n$.
-Equivalently, the $\sim$-equivalence class $[m]$ is maximal in the poset $\BP X$. \end{definition} For every object $X$ in an arboreal category, let $\Max(X)$ be the subset of maximal elements of $\BP X$.
-We say that an object $X \in \CC$ is \textit{linearly path-generated} if $X \cong \coprod_{j \in \Max(X)} Q_j$, where we present the set $\Max(X)$ as $\{[m_j\colon Q_j \embeds X]\}$.
+For every linearisable arboreal category $\CC$, we construct a subcategory $\Cl$ which is a linear arboreal category.
+To construct $\Cl$, we first construct the quasi-linear arboreal category $\CC^{qL}$ from $\CC$ by restricting the objects of $\CC$ to those that are generated by their maximal paths. \begin{definition} A path embedding $m\colon P \embeds X$ is \emph{maximal} if $P$ is not initial and for all $n\colon P' \embeds X$ such that $m \trianglelefteq n$, $m \sim n$. \end{definition} Equivalently, $m\colon P \embeds X$ is maximal if the $\sim$-equivalence class $[m]$ is a maximal element in the poset $\BP(X)$.
+For every object $X$ in a path category, let $\Max(X)$ be the subset of maximal elements in $\BP(X)$.
+With the definition of maximality in place, we obtain $\Cql$ as the full subcategory whose objects are generated by their maximal paths.
+Formally, such objects are defined as follows: \begin{definition} An object $X \in \CC$ of a path category $\CC$ is \emph{linearly path-generated} if it is the coproduct of its maximal elements, i.e.\